 Click the OK button for your next choice.
-As soon as you do click OK, you will be given a
+As soon as you do click OK, you will be given a chance to make changes to the list of recipients who will be getting your letter.

 If you need to make no changes to the list, click OK.
 The Mail Merge Window will have